1998 Azores Islands earthquake: Geology

+Damage

-The earthquake was assigned a maximum Modified Mercalli intensity scale and European macroseismic scale intensity of VIII in the northeastern corner of Faial Island, where the greatest destruction was observed.
-Approximately 35 percent of all buildings on Faial Island were damaged or destroyed.
-On the nearby island of Pico, only 10 percent of its structures were affected, bringing the total number of affected structures to 3,909.
-Over 2,100 buildings up to 30 km away from the epicenter sustained serious structural damage.
-Serious damage included the complete collapse of masonry walls and large cracks appearing in exterior walls.
+The earthquake was assigned a maximum Mercalli intensity of VIII in the northeastern corner of Faial Island, where the greatest destruction was observed.
+A total of 3,909 buildings were damaged; a large number of them were on Faial Island while some occurred on Pico Island.
+Serious structural damage was recorded up to 30 km away from the epicenter.
+Most of these affected buildings were two or three storey masonry constructions.
+These damage also included the total collapse of masonry walls and large cracks appearing in exterior walls.

 A large number of schools on both islands were moderately damaged; the most affected was a kindergarten in Salão, where its external masonry walls collapsed, leading to the demolition of the entire structure.
 At a school in Espalhafatos, the earthquake caused the separation of concrete and reinforced masonry components in the structure.
 Many of the schools inspected for damage were constructed of reinforced-concrete thus received slight or no damage.

-Many churches which were severely damaged had been constructed of predominantly masonry materials.
-Only recently were three churches constructed with reinforced concrete.
-Common damage patterns associated with churches point to shear failure of walls.
+Only recently were three churches constructed with reinforced concrete before the earthquake; these churches did not sustain heavy damage.
+Many other churches that were severely damaged were predominantly constructed from masonry and a common damage pattern pointed to the shear failure of walls.
 The Ribeirinha Church was one of the most seriously affected churches; the arch between the nave and apse completely collapsed.